Economics of Nuclear Power

 Plant operating costs

-Operating costs include the cost of fuel and of operations and maintenance (O&M).
+Operating costs include the cost of fuel and of operation and maintenance (O&M).
 Fuel cost figures include used fuel management and final waste disposal.

 The share of fuel expenditures on total costs varies largely between technologies: whereas nuclear plants are characterized by high investment but relatively low fuel costs, this ratio is typically reversed in the case of natural gas plants.